Keyword searching can be very fruitful.

-For biographical and critical works about specific book artisans, search by subject by the individual's name in inverted order (last name first).
-Search also for the name of a firm.
+For critical works about specific authors, search by subject by the name in inverted order (last name first) with a subdivision such as Criticism and interpretation:

 Many of the e-books that we have access to can also be found in Scholars Portal Books, along with large numbers of books published prior to 1923 that are presumed to be out of copyright, and other works created using a Creative Commons License that allows free access.

 The Internet Archive has many more freely accessible books, videos and sound recordings.
 It is especially good valuable for works printed in English prior to 1923.
 The Hathi Trust Digital Library is another large digitization initiative with a lot of books and magazines that are no longer protected by copyright.

 Oxford English Dictionary (Online)